Which Baby Carrier or Baby Sling Should You Buy?

 Baby carriers for toddlers

 Some parents find it less comfortable using a baby carrier as their child gets heavier, and toddlers might not want to be carried once they become more active.
-This depends on personal experience, though: Rachel Coy says that 'you don't tend to notice the weight of older babies when you've been carrying them since they were little, as your body gets used to it'.
+This depends on personal experience, though: other parents don't tend to notice the weight of older babies if they’ve been carrying them since they were little, as their body gets used to it.

 Where to try baby carriers